bradrf/file_discard/README.md

 # ===> mv /path/to/file8.txt /Users/brad/.Trash/file8.txt
 ```

+Other options can be enabled to allow discarding empty directories (:directory) or directories with items in them (:recursive).

-Also of note is that `FileDiscard` will not blindly stomp on existing files already present in the trash.
-Instead, much like OS X's Finder, `FileDiscard` creates new file names based on the time when a collision occurs:
+Also of note is that FileDiscard will not blindly stomp on existing files already present in the trash.
+Instead, much like OS X's Finder, FileDiscard creates new file names based on the time when a collision occurs:

 ```ruby
 require 'file_discard'